Trinity International University

-Trinity International University (TIU) is an evangelical Christian university headquartered in Bannockburn, Illinois.
-It comprises Trinity College, a theological seminary (Trinity Evangelical Divinity School), and a law school (Trinity Law School which is located in Santa Ana, California).
-The university also maintains campuses in North Lauderdale, Florida, and Miami, Florida.
-TIU is the only university affiliated with Evangelical Free Church of America in the United States and enrolls 1,242 students.
+Trinity International University (TIU) is a private Christian university previously headquartered in Bannockburn, Illinois, United States.
+It comprised Trinity College, a theological seminary (Trinity Evangelical Divinity School), and a law school (Trinity Law School which was located in Santa Ana, California).
+The university also maintained campuses in North Lauderdale, Florida, and Miami.
+TIU was the only university affiliated with Evangelical Free Church of America in the United States and enrolled 1,242 students.
 On February 17, 2023, TIU announced it was moving the undergraduate program to online modalities only and closed the residential campus at the end of the Spring 2023 semester.
 The online undergraduate program closed at the end of the Spring 2024 semester.

 In April 2025, it was announced that the divinity school would merge with Trinity Western University and cease operations at the Bannockburn campus, while the rest of the university would continue to operate independently.
 After this change, the law school and an undergraduate program jointly operated with the Wisconsin Department of Corrections will remain the main operations of TIU.